krisch0u/cs411/README.md

 5. Frontend is configured using Node and React environments.
 We found these to be the best for our application due to their relative compatibility with eachother and we preferred to use JavaScript as our main language.
-6. Backend was configured using Python Flask environments.
-We found this was the best environment to connect the frontend and backend smoothly for request and returning of data.
+6. Backend was configured using a Python Flask environment.
+We found this was the best environment to connect the frontend and backend smoothly for requesting and returning of data.